 E. Refunds are processed for students due funds from the College for properly adjusted accounts, excess financial aid, or from housing security deposits.

 F. After the end of the term, the student is notified of pending transmission of outstanding accounts to collection agencies for appropriate collection and/or legal action.
 Fort Lewis College submits all delinquent accounts to collection agencies at 60 days past due or 30 days past the registration period for the next semester for current students.
-Should this become necessary, reasonable collection costs will be added to the amount due and shall be paid by the debtor.
+Should this become necessary, reasonable collection fees based upon a percentage of the debt will be added to the amount due and shall be paid by the debtor.
 If the College or the collection agency obtains judgment from a court or competent jurisdiction, the debtor shall be liable for the collection agency fee as well as reasonable court costs and attorney’s fees.
 Past due accounts submitted to collection agencies will be reported to credit bureaus.
 Educational loans are exempt from dismissal in bankruptcy proceedings.

 Any governmentally sponsored grant, contract, gift, or program, including federal, state, local, or other governmental entity has a total blanket exemption from referral to a collection agency.
 Any institution, however, can refer these types of debts, at their discretion, to a collection agency at any time.

 G. At least annually, the College will certify and submit to the Colorado Department of Revenue a list of debtors who owe past due accounts to the College to determine if the debtor is due any Colorado tax refunds against which the debt may be offset.
 All past due debts having a valid social security number shall be submitted for collection through the tax offset process.